tkemza/guipass/README.md

 # ABOUT

-~ This is `version 2.0.0` of repository `passgenerator` that has been upgraded with a lot more functions and enviroment!
+~ This is `version 2.0.0` of repository `passgenerator` that has been upgraded with a lot more functions and new enviroment!
 ------
 # REQUIREMENTS